Magnus the Strong: The road to kingship

 When Margaret's first cousin King Inge the Younger died at an unknown time in the 1120s, Magnus claimed the throne as the eldest grandson of Inge the Elder.
-According to the chronicler Saxo Grammaticus, Magnus was recognized by the Geats (Götarna) of Gothenland, but the prerogatives of selecting a king traditionally lay with the Swedes, another tribe to the north of the Geats.
+According to the chronicler Saxo Grammaticus, Magnus was recognized by the Geats (Götarna) of Götaland, but the prerogatives of selecting a king traditionally lay with the Swedes, another tribe to the north of the Geats.

 The brief chronicle incorporated in the Westrogothic law does not mention Magnus, but does say that following the death of Inge, the Swedes had selected Ragnvald Knaphövde.
 Ragnvald showed disrespect towards the Geats by not giving hostages when riding his tour of installation.
 In retaliation, Ragnvald was murdered by the Geatish population, an event sometimes dated to c.
 1129.
 After this, the law-speaker of Västergötland, Karl of Edsvära, governed his province around this time and is occasionally known in the sources as jarl or even "king".

 Saxo does not mention Ragnvald by name, but mentions that the Swedes elected a king in response to the election of Magnus, and claims that he was killed by the Geats, and that "at his death, power was transferred to Magnus".
 Magnus is not mentioned as king in any Swedish king-list, leaving a question-mark around his actual sphere of power.

 Reign

 The few sources from this period indicate that Christianity was still not implemented everywhere.
+The Kalmar Crusade was conducted toward the Pagan province of Småland in 1123.
 The bishop of Uppsala, Siwardus, was appointed by the archbishop of Hamburg-Bremen in 1123 but forced to flee "by pagans" in 1130.
 Another bishop, Henry, was then appointed in Sigtuna by the Danish Archbishop Asser, and appears as a strong supporter of Magnus.
 The alterations also indicate the clerical rivalry between Hamburg-Bremen and the Danish archbishopric.
 There is also a story in Saxo's chronicle that Magnus at one time undertook a belated Viking expedition to a part of Sweden, and brought back a few heavy Thor's Hammers which he had robbed on a holy island.
 The still insufficiently Christianized Swedes henceforth saw him as a temple defiler who had robbed the gods.

 Around 1127, Magnus married Richeza, daughter of Boleslaw III of Poland.
 The couple had two sons, Canute (born 1129, later to become king of Denmark) and Niels (born 1130).
 In 1130, Magnus backed Boleslaw III in conquering Rügen.
 The Polish forces together with a Danish fleet compelled the Rani to recognize Polish rule over the island.